Triple J: Artist discovery

+Triple J was the first radio station to play Midnight Oil, frontman Peter Garrett recalled.

-Triple J has substantial influence over the Australian music market and is a tastemaker.
+Covering 98% of Australia, Triple J has substantial influence over the national music market and is a tastemaker.
 Since its inception, emerging artists it has championed have become some of the country's most celebrated musical acts, including Midnight Oil, Nick Cave, Silverchair and the John Butler Trio.
 The station is also credited for creating local audiences for international acts, like Blondie, Devo, Garbage and the B-52s—Triple J was the first station in the world to play the latter's debut single "Rock Lobster".

 More recently, artists platformed via the network's discovery channel, Triple J Unearthed, have included Flume, Missy Higgins, Vance Joy, Gang of Youths, Grinspoon and the Kid Laroi.
 Columnist Peter Vincent has written Triple J is "the envy of the music scenes across the Western world, for its ability to deliver new local talent to mass audiences, quickly."

 The station has faced accusations of having a monopoly on new music, with emerging acts heavily relying on their support for career growth.
 Notable musicians including Matty Healy of the 1975 and Andrew Stockdale of Wolfmother have both publicly criticised Triple J, despite enjoying extensive support from the station.
-Perth rock outfit End of Fashion claimed that reduced airplay ended the band's career.
+Perth rock outfit End of Fashion claimed that reduced airplay effectively ended their band's career.

+In the mid-2020s, there has been renewed debate about the role of Triple J in a music industry dominated by streaming services.

+Blacklisting

+Triple J has occasionally blacklisted prominent musicians from airplay.
+Indie rock band Sticky Fingers used to receive significant support from the station until 2018 when they were removed from rotation, after a controversial Hack interview where frontman Dylan Frost downplayed allegations of violence.
+Their later releases have been relatively unsuccessful in Australia, and they have since only been played in Requestival and various Hottest 100 countdowns.
+Previously, the station also blacklisted Bliss n Eso after member Esoterik posted misogynistic photos to Instagram.

 Homogenisation of music

 Triple J has routinely been accused of promoting a homogeneous Australian music scene.
-Concerns were aired in Fairfax newspapers in 2014 with notable musicians, remaining anonymous, claiming artists needed the "Triple J sound" to get played on the station.
+Concerns were aired in Fairfax newspapers in 2014 with notable musicians, remaining anonymous, claiming artists needed the "Triple J sound" to be played on the station.
+Julie Fenwick of Vice defined this sound as "a sort of indie surf, slightly pop persuasion."
 Musician Whitley believed the broadcaster had failed to "challenge and present new ideas for the youth of Australia."
 Music director Dave Ruby Howe acknowledged there were some similar sounds on discovery platform Unearthed, but bands purely chasing airplay would get caught out.